Khan/genqlient/docs/FAQ.md

 ### … my editor/IDE plugin not know about the code genqlient just generated?

 If your tools are backed by [gopls](https://github.com/golang/tools/blob/master/gopls/README.md) (which is most of them), they simply don't know it was updated.
 In most cases, keeping the generated file (typically `generated.go`) open in the background, and reloading it after each run of `genqlient`, will do the trick.

+### … genqlient fail after `go mod tidy`?

+If genqlient fails with an error `missing go.sum entry for module providing package`, this is typically because `go mod tidy` removed its dependencies  because they weren't imported by your Go module.
+You can read more about this in golang/go#45552; see in particular [this comment](https://github.com/golang/go/issues/45552#issuecomment-819545037).
+In short, if you want to be able to `go run` on newer Go you'll need to have a (blank) import of genqlient's entrypoint in a special `tools.go` file somewhere in your module so `go mod tidy` doesn't prune it.